censorship-no/ceno-docs/user-manual/en/browser/settings.md

 The page also provides you with some information about your CENO Browser app and Ouinet client:

   - *CENO Browser* indicates the exact version of CENO that you are using.
 Please include this information in your issue reports.
+  - *CENO Extension* shows the version of the extension that integrates Firefox with CENO.
+Also include in reports.
   - *Ouinet* shows the version of Ouinet backing CENO.
 Also include in reports.
-  - *CENO Extension* shows the version of the extension that integrates Firefox with CENO.
+  - *Ouinet protocol* is the version number of the protocol that CENO uses to talk to other Ouinet clients and injectors.
 Also include in reports.
   - *Local UDP endpoint(s)* are the Internet addresses used by CENO to seed signed content to other clients.
 These are shown to help test and debug the app, and should not be generally disclosed.
   - *UPnP status* indicates whether CENO was able to tell your router or access point to allow incoming connections towards it.
 Also include in reports.
   - *Reachability status* indicates how likely it is for your device to be able to effectively seed content to other clients.
 Also include in reports.